-- Wechsler Individual Achievement Test (WIAT) - Stanford Test of Academic Skills (TASK) - Scholastic Abilities Test for Adults (SATA) - Woodcock Reading Mastery Tests Revised (specific achievement test) - Test of Written Language (TOWL-3) (specific achievement test) - Nelson-Denny Reading Testing (to be used as supplemental test) - Assessment of short and long term memory, auditory and visual perception and processing, executive functioning, and/or motor ability.
+- Acceptable Academic Achievement Tests: - Woodcock-Johnson III Psycho-educational Battery: Test of Achievement - Wechsler Individual Achievement Test (WIAT) - Stanford Test of Academic Skills (TASK) - Scholastic Abilities Test for Adults (SATA) - Woodcock Reading Mastery Tests Revised (specific achievement test) - Test of Written Language (TOWL-3) (specific achievement test) - Nelson-Denny Reading Testing (to be used as supplemental test) - Assessment of short- and long-term memory, auditory and visual perception and processing, executive functioning, and/or motor ability.
 Sub-test scores, standard scores and percentiles or stanines should be provided for all normed measures. - Acceptable Information Processing Tests: - Detroit Test of Learning Aptitude (DTLA-3) - Detroit Test of Learning Aptitude Adult (DTLA-A) - Subtests from the Woodcock-Johnson Revised: Tests of Cognitive Abilities - Subtests from the Wechsler Adult Intelligence Scale Revised (WAIS-R) - Other behavioral rating scales, attention, memory and learning assessments, or checklists/ADHD symptom rating scales may not be used alone but only in conjunction with other data above.
 Other tests/measures can and should be submitted in addition to the above assessments to support the evaluation report. - Age/grade equivalent scores are not sufficient in the absence of standard scores or percentile ranks; all test scores must be included in the report including sub-test scores, standard scores and percentile ranks or stanines. - Test data should logically reflect a substantial limitation to learning for which the student is requesting the accommodation. - The particular profile of the student's strengths and weaknesses must be shown to relate to functional limitations that may necessitate accommodations.